We love Dutch oven camping recipes that make good happy hour appetizers! These camping nachos are the perfect start to Mexican themed easy meals.

 This beloved happy hour classic has always been considered irresistible bar food to be enjoyed with a cold beer.
 I’ve turned it into a lazy weeknight dinner on our summer camping trip vacations by adding a quick protein tossed with a little taco seasoning.
-You can use the traditional taco meat, ground beef, or use ground pork or turkey.
+You can use the traditional taco meat, ground beef, shredded or ground chicken, or use ground pork or turkey.
 These loaded campfire nachos become a full meal.

 If you like this delicious recipe, try these easy camping meals too.

 You don’t have to wait for dinner if you make these Cast Iron Skillet Breakfast Nachos!
 You layer nacho chips with scrambled eggs, black beans, Monterey Jack cheese, cherry tomatoes, cilantro, avocado and sour cream to make a great recipe that is a real crowd pleaser.

 My Cheesy Stuffed Baby Bells Campfire Appetizer is one of our family favorite recipes when we are in the mood for gourmet-ish heavy appetizers.
 You brown some Italian sausage, add 2 cloves garlic, a bit of onion, cream and cheddar cheeses then stuff the mixture into baby bell peppers.
 The colorful mini yellow and red peppers are the secret to this pretty finger food.

 Try these Dutch Oven Camping Tacos when you want a fast dinner.
 You’ll only have to do a little prep work and the mess is minimal.
 This dinner will be on your table in 20 minutes.
 That’s why it’s a camping staple on our menu when we have action-packed, busy camp trips.